ecordell/pymacaroons/README.md

 # PyMacaroons

-This is a Python implementation of the Macaroon concept. *They're better than cookies!*
+This is a Python implementation of Macaroons. *They're better than cookies!*

 ## Installing